Knit Polo vs Piqué Polo: Performance Piqué, Rib, Waffle & Yarn Blend Guide

 - repeat reorders matter more than surface richness

-Choose a knit golf polo when:
+Choose a knit golf polo when the line needs a premium-casual tier.

 - texture must support a higher retail ticket

-- the product should sit closer to a golf polo sweater than a basic performance polo
+- the product should feel more elevated than a standard piqué polo

 Rib Knit Polo vs Waffle Knit Polo vs Cable and Open Knit